nvimdev/lspsaga.nvim/README.md

 ## :Lspsaga lsp_finder

-A `finder` to show the defintion, reference and implementation (only shown when current hovered word is a function, a type, a class, or an interface).
+A `finder` to show the definition, reference and implementation (only shown when current hovered word is a function, a type, a class, or an interface).

 Default options:

 ```lua
   finder = {
     --percentage